Noddin-Robotmakers/Website/Innovation.md

 * [Maine Adaptive Sports & Recreation (MASR)](https://maineadaptive.org/)
 * [National Sports Center for the Disabled (NSCD)](https://nscd.org/)

-Among these organizations, **Maine Adaptive** contacted us and shared a lot of experience and insight with us, which we have learned from to create our prototype solution.
+Among these organizations, **Maine Adaptive** contacted us and shared a lot of experience and insight with us.
+We have learned from them to create our prototype solution.

 ## Learnings from Maine Adaptive